khushi-prajapatii/R-for-Data-Analysis/README.md

 - Created new columns using direct values, calculations, and conditions

 ## Day 5
--Topic: Summarizing data
+- Topic: Summarizing data
--Used summary functions and group-based summaries
+- Used summary functions and group-based summaries